xzhoulab/SPARK/docs/index.md

                              total_counts=apply(rawcount,2,sum))
     rownames(info) <- colnames(rawcount)
 ```
 Create a SPARK object for analysis.
-This step excludes the gene that are lowly expressed in each gene.
+This step excludes the gene that are lowly expressed.
 ```R
     ## filter genes and cells/spots and
     spark <- CreateSPARKObject(counts=rawcount,